monome/grid-studies-pd/index.md

 # Grid Studies: Pure Data

-Pure Data is...
-(INSERT HERE)
+Pure Data (Pd) is a visual programming language developed by Miller Puckette in the 1990s for creating interactive computer music and multimedia works.
+While Puckette is the main author of the program, Pd is an open source project with a large developer base working on new extensions. (from [Wikipedia](http://en.wikipedia.org/wiki/Pure_Data)).

 ## Prerequisites

-If you're very new to Java, here are some tutorials (...)
+If you're new to pd, here are some tutorials (...)

 Download Pd Extended: [puredata.info/](http://puredata.info/downloads/pd-extended)